openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 and then clicking _Services_.

-You can also get more detailed information about a *Service* by using the following command to display the data in YAML:
+You can also get more detailed information about a *Service* by using the following command to display the data as YAML:

 ``oc get service parksmap-py -o yaml``{{execute}}